 Additional ordinations will take place this summer at the Church of the Gesu in Milwaukee; Fordham University Church in the Bronx, New York; Our Lady of Mt.
 Carmel in San Ysidro, California; St. Francis Xavier (College) Church in St. Louis; St. Josaphat Ukrainian Catholic Cathedral in Parma, Ohio; Parroquia San Ignacio de Loyola in San Juan, Puerto Rico; and the Chapelle des Frères de l’Instruction Chrétienne in Port-au-Prince, Haiti.

 Each Jesuit goes through a formation process lasting around 10 to 12 years before he is ordained a priest.
 During that time, ordinands earn multiple degrees, work at Jesuit high schools and colleges, and minister to the poor and marginalized.
 They study, teach and serve across the U.S., Canada and Haiti, and around the globe.
 Their learning experiences in formation have thoroughly prepared them for their new assignments in the priesthood.

-“The more I grew in prayer, the more I started looking at the world differently — economic matters, social justice issues,” explained Deacon Fernando Luis Barreto Mercado, SJ.
+“The more I grew in prayer, the more I started looking at the world differently — economic matters, social justice issues,” explained Fr.
+Fernando Luis Barreto Mercado, SJ.